On Doubly Robust Inference for Double Machine Learning in Semiparametric Regression: Introduction

-However, these nice properties no longer hold when one of the nuisance parameters is not estimated consistently.
+However, the possibility of parametric-rate inference for a target parameter after data-adaptive estimation of nuisance parameters is jeopardised when one of the nuisance parameters is not estimated consistently.
+A parametric-rate test has power to detect local alternatives that go to 0 like $n^{-1/2}$ and a parametric-rate confidence interval has width of the order $n^{-1/2}$.
 Although machine learning methods are more flexible than traditional parametric estimators, they may still be guilty of extrapolation in causal inference and missing data problems e.g. where treated and untreated patients are very different in terms of the distribution of their covariates.
-Although the doubly robust estimator remains consistent when just one of the nuisance parameters is not estimated consistently, its behaviour will tend to be dominated by the behaviour of the consistent nuisance parameter estimator.
-The complex behaviour of the latter, which is often poorly understood, then propagates into the asymptotic distribution of the doubly robust estimator, such that its asymptotic linearity (and thus asymptotic normality) no longer holds.
+Although the doubly robust estimator remains consistent when just one of the nuisance parameters is not estimated consistently, its bias and rate of convergence will tend to be determined by the consistent nuisance parameter estimator.
+The behaviour of the latter, which is often poorly understood, propagates into the asymptotic distribution of the doubly robust estimator, such that its asymptotic linearity (and thus asymptotic normality) no longer holds.
 In the context of estimating the expected counterfactual outcome under a given treatment, \citet{van2014targeted} describes how to amend estimation of the nuisance parameters within the TMLE procedure, in order to ensure that the resulting estimator of the mean is asymptotically linear if either a model for the probability of treatment or an outcome imputation model is correctly specified, even when nonparametric methods are used to estimate the nuisance parameters.
 As a consequence, doubly robust hypothesis tests and confidence intervals can be constructed. \citet{benkeser2017doubly} simplify this nuisance estimation procedure and show that standard `one-step' doubly robust estimators cannot be easily adapted to guarantee doubly robust inference, as opposed to TMLE. \citet{diaz2017doubly} and \citet{diaz2019statistical} extend this work respectively to randomised trials with missing outcome data and observational studies with survival outcomes.